MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Teams/teams-exploratory.md

 - Whiteboard（计划 1）
 - Yammer 企业版

-  <sup>1</sup> 从使用 Microsoft Stream 改为 [OneDrive for Business 和 SharePoint for meeting 进行会议录制](tmr-meeting-recording-change.md) 将分阶段进行。在启动时，你将可以选择加入这种体验。11 月时，如果希望继续使用 Stream，则必须选择退出。到 2021 年初，我们将要求所有客户使用 OneDrive for Business 和 SharePoint 进行新的会议录制。
+  <sup>1</sup> The change from using Microsoft Stream to [OneDrive for Business and SharePoint for meeting recordings](tmr-meeting-recording-change.md) will be a phased approach.
+At launch, you'll be able to opt in to this experience.
+In November, you'll have to opt out if you want to continue using Stream.
+Sometime in early 2021, we'll require all customers to use OneDrive for Business and SharePoint for new meeting recordings.

 ## <a name="whos-eligible"></a>符合资格的人员